 Transportation is the second largest contributor of greenhouse gases in the United States (27% in 2013, surpassed only by electricity generation at 31%), and transportation is the largest end-use sector emitting CO2, the most prevalent greenhouse gas.

 Many of the Museum’s 500+ staff members commute to work by bicycle on a regular basis, and the Museum won the Active Transportation Alliance's Bicycle Commuter Challenge in the large non-profit category in 2017, with 65 staff logging 3,290 miles during June 16 - 30.
 The Field Museum has won 11 out of 12 years since first registering for the event in 2006.

 As 20% of the Museum’s LEED points came from staff commuting behavior, creating and supporting a biking culture was instrumental in the Museum's 2015 LEED Gold certification in Existing Buildings: Operation and Maintenance.
-Additionally, a Field Museum Commuter Survey conducted by the Metropolitan Planning Council in 2013 was distributed to staff and volunteers to evaluate ways to improve transportation infrastructure on the Museum Campus.
-Of the 295 respondents (193 Museum employees and 102 Museum volunteers), 14 percent indicated that they use a bicycle as their usual mode of transportation to get to and from work.
-According to the League for American Bicyclists, a 2013 survey conducted by the U.S. Census Bureau found that only 1.4 percent of Chicagoans used their bike for commuting—a 389 percent increase from a survey done in the 1990’s.
-Yet this is only a tenth of a percentage of the Field Museum staff and volunteers who used a bicycle to commute to and from the Museum in 2015, so continued progress is certainly achievable.
+A Field Museum Commuter Survey conducted with the Metropolitan Planning Council in 2013 evaluated ways to improve transportation infrastructure on the Museum Campus for staff and volunteers.
+Of the 295 respondents (193 Museum employees and 102 Museum volunteers), 14 percent indicated that they use a bicycle as a regular mode of transportation to get to and from work.
+According to the League for American Bicyclists, a 2013 survey conducted by the U.S. Census Bureau found that while only 1.4 percent of Chicagoans used their bike for commuting, this represented a 389 percent increase from a survey done in the 1990’s.
+This is only a fraction of a percentage of The Field Museum staff and volunteers who used a bicycle to commute to and from the Museum in 2015, so continued progress is certainly achievable.

 Learn more by visiting: